mrweijianli/Dialo/README.md

 docker build -t dialo .
 docker run dialo
 ```
-Now the chatbot is running and you can use Telegram
+Now the chatbot is running and you can use Telegram to chat with it.

+### Option 2:
+### 1. Do step 1 - 3 in option 1
-### 3. Create a virtual environment and activate it (if anaconda is not installed, please install it first following this [link](https://docs.anaconda.com/anaconda/install/))
+### 2. Create a virtual environment and activate it (if anaconda is not installed, please install it first following this [link](https://docs.anaconda.com/anaconda/install/))
 ```
 conda create -n dialo python=3.7 conda activate dialo